Online age verification laws in the United States: Protecting Our Kids from Social Media Addiction Act (SB 976)

 On September 20, 2024, California enacted SB 976, Protecting Our Kids from Social Media Addiction.
 The law requires online platforms to exclude those under 18 from "addictive" feeds unless parental consent is given.
 It requires online platforms to not send notifications to someone under 18 between 12:00 AM and 6:00 AM without parental consent or between 8:00 am – 3:00 pm without parental consent from September through May (the law does not define what a "notification" is).
 The law took effect on January 1, 2025, with age verification required as of December 31, 2026.

 On November 12, NetChoice sued in the Northern District and before Judge Edward John Davila.
 On December 31, the judge blocked the sections of SB 976 that required time-of-day restrictions.
 He also enjoined requirements to report on the number of minor users as well as the number of parental assents to access an addictive feed.

 He did not block the age assurance requirement or blocking minors from seeing addictive feeds without parental consent.
 His reasoning was that age assurance that runs in the background does not restrict adult access to speech and that regulating feeds does not violate the first amendment because it was content neutral and did not remove any content.

 On January 1, 2025, NetChoice filed a motion to fully block the law as part of its appeal to the Ninth Circuit.
 NetChoice claimed that the court erred in its reading of Supreme Court case Moody v.
 NetChoice by mainly focusing on the concurring opinions and not the deciding opinion.
 The same day Davila decreed that California's response to NetChoice was due by 11:59 pm.
 California responded the same day to NetChoice's motion, claiming that the court should not block the full law, claiming that NetChoice had misread Moody v.
 NetChoice and that NetChoice's members would not likely face any harm from the act because members such as X (formerly Twitter) already offer their members feeds that were not personalized.

 On January 2, Davila granted NetChoice's motion to block the full law during the appeals process by delaying the effective date of the law from January 1, 2025, to February 1, 2025.
 That day NetChoice appealed the case to the Ninth Circuit Court of Appeals.

+There was a hearing on the law on April 2, 2025, and a decision remains pending from the Appellate court.
+On September 9, 2025, the three judge panel of the Appellate court ruled unanimously that NetChoice did not have standing to assert the rights of its users and that they did not have standing to challenge the provisions for addictive personalized feeds, and that the private mode for minors, which allows only people the minor has knowledge of to view their post was constitutional.
+However, they ruled that not showing likes to minors without parental consent was unconstitutional.